-To determine whether a breach of discipline has occurred, an Investigation of Personnel (IOP) is initiated and entered into BlueTeam, (\in the absence of BlueTeam, an IOP report shall be completed and forwarded).
+To determine whether a breach of discipline has occurred, an Investigation of Personnel (IOP) is initiated and entered into BlueTeam, (in the absence of BlueTeam, a standard IOP report shall be completed and forwarded according to established Division guidelines).
 In the absence of a superior officer, a police officer shall conduct this task.

 In order to maintain control and track allegations of improper police conduct, all investigations are referred to as an IOP and shall have an IOP number assigned to them by the Office of Professional Standards.
 Thus, all reports submitted throughout the Division, which involve the alleged misconduct of police personnel, require an IOP number.
 Note: An Event number shall be obtained when any internal or external complaint is initiated.
-The Event number shall correspond with the OPS IOP number.
+The Event number shall correspond with the OPS Investigation of Personnel number.

 When investigation findings reveal violations of rules, regulations, policy or procedures, a Complaint Against Personnel (CAP) number will be assigned from the Office of Professional Standards.
-The Advocate Section shall prepare formal charging documents and a Preliminary Notice of Discipline (PNDA).
+The Advocate Section shall prepare formal charging documents and a Preliminary Notice of Disciplinary Action (PNDA).
 The complete package shall be forwarded to the Public Safety Director without delay for signature and acknowledgement of formal charges and the PNDA.
 The Office of Professional Standards shall be responsible for monitoring and maintaining compliance with the "45-day Rule."